 Jack Canfield, New York Times bestselling author of “The Success Principles” and co-creator of “Chicken Soup for the Soul” series

-Dr. Daniel Amen, New York Times bestselling author of "Change Your Brain Change Your Life" and producer of a number of successful PBS shows.
+Dr. Daniel Amen, New York Times bestselling author of “Change Your Brain Change Your Life” and producer of PBS shows generating over $20m

 Darren Hardy, Publisher of SUCCESS Magazine and author of “The Compound Effect”